autogluon/autogluon/docs/tutorials/multimodal/multimodal_text_tabular.md

-# AutoMMPredictor for Multimodal Table with Text
+# Multimodal Table with Text and Tabular Features
 :label:`sec_automm_textprediction_multimodal`

 In many applications, text data may be mixed with numeric/categorical data.